kpdecker/jsdiff/CONTRIBUTING.md

 yarn test
 ```

-The `yarn test -- dev` implements watching for tests within Node and `karma start` may be used for manual testing in browsers.
+Running `yarn test -- dev` will watch for tests within Node and `karma start` may be used for manual testing in browsers.

 If you notice any problems, please report them to the GitHub issue tracker at
 [http://github.com/kpdecker/jsdiff/issues](http://github.com/kpdecker/jsdiff/issues).